-- current and future government regulations, in particular regulations relating to the sale of firearms and ammunition, which may impact the supply and demand for our products and our ability to conduct our business; - our retail-based business model which is impacted by general economic and market conditions and economic, market and financial uncertainties that may cause a decline in consumer spending; - our concentration of stores in the Western United States which makes us susceptible to adverse conditions in this region, and could affect our sales and cause our operating results to suffer; - the highly fragmented and competitive industry in which we operate and the potential for increased competition; - changes in consumer demands, including regional preferences, which we may not be able to identify and respond to in a timely manner; - our entrance into new markets or operations in existing markets, which may not be successful; and - the impact of general macroeconomic conditions, such as labor shortages, inflation, rising interest rates and tightening credit markets on our operations.
+- current and future government regulations, in particular regulations relating to the sale of firearms and ammunition, which may impact the supply and demand for our products and our ability to conduct our business; - our retail-based business model which is impacted by general economic and market conditions and economic, market and financial uncertainties that may cause a decline in consumer spending; - our concentration of stores in the Western United States which makes us susceptible to adverse conditions in this region, and could affect our sales and cause our operating results to suffer; - the highly fragmented and competitive industry in which we operate and the potential for increased competition; - changes in consumer demands, including regional preferences, which we may not be able to identify and respond to in a timely manner; - our entrance into new markets or operations in existing markets, including our plans to open additional stores in future periods, which may not be successful; - our implementation of a plan to reduce expenses in response to adverse macroeconomic conditions, including an increased focus on financial discipline and rigor throughout our organization; and - the impact of general macroeconomic conditions, such as labor shortages, inflation, rising interest rates, economic slowdowns, and recessions or market corrections.

 The above is not a complete list of factors or events that could cause actual results to differ from our expectations, and we cannot predict all of them.
-All written and oral forward-looking statements attributable to us, or persons acting on our behalf, are expressly qualified in their entirety by the cautionary statements disclosed under "Part I, Item 1A., Risk Factors," "Part II, Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations" and elsewhere in this 10-K, as such disclosures may be amended, supplemented or superseded from time to time by other reports we file with the Securities and Exchange Commission (the "SEC"), including subsequent Annual Reports on Form 10-K and Quarterly Reports on Form 10-Q, and public communications.
+All written and oral forward-looking statements attributable to us, or persons acting on our behalf, are expressly qualified in their entirety by the cautionary statements disclosed under "Part I, Item 1A., Risk Factors," "Part II, Item 7, Management's Discussion and Analysis of Financial Condition and

+Results of Operations" and elsewhere in this 10-K, as such disclosures may be amended, supplemented or superseded from time to time by other reports we file with the Securities and Exchange Commission (the "SEC"), including subsequent Annual Reports on Form 10-K and Quarterly Reports on Form 10-Q, and public communications.
 You should evaluate all forward-looking statements made in this 10-K and otherwise in the context of these risks and uncertainties.